 b) Health and wellness benefits

 Additional coverage on benefits for dental, vision, and wellness are often out of scope for SMEs due to the high costs.
 It is quite rare for a company to cover 100% of dental costs, so employees usually need to cover a certain percentage.
 However, discounts on gym memberships and dental services are not entirely out of reach for SMEs.
-Mednefits offers up to 30% off for dental, wellness, and even offers a fixed $13 rate for GP consultations.
+Mednefits offers discounted rates for dental, vision, TCM and even wellness perks.
 Bonus: employers can request to join for free.

 c) Flexible spending accounts (FSA)